H4ml3t/transport-layer-refactoring-discussion/presentation/presentation.md

 ## Possible improvements

-- Textual output file formats are OK but more prone to generate errors
+- Textual output file formats are OK but with more contraints
-- Force users to define a schema for their body content
+- Force users to define a schema for their `body` content
 - Avoid using strings for numeric values
 - Leave duplicates detection to consumers